 - Print posters from this page for the week and put them up all over your school the Friday evening before so students see them at the beginning of the week.

-- Set up morning announcements for each day (available at the SJW website from JEA).
+- Set up morning announcements for each day.
 Have them either read over the intercom or broadcast via your television broadcast class (if possible).

-- Have your staffers wear their staff shirts, J-shirts, or anything and everything related to journalism at least once during the week at the same time.
+- Have your staffers wear their staff shirts, 45words or other First Amendment shirts, or anything and everything related to journalism at least once during the week at the same time.
 JEA Bookstore

 - Have your students take a day to write a letter to your local paper about the importance of journalism to them, the school, etc.